Example Timings for Multiple Attractions

 Are there age restrictions?

 Children under the age of 3 are not permitted on the ice.
 Children aged 3 but younger than 7 must be accompanied by an adult, parent or guardian.
 We recommend a maximum of 4 children under 7 to one adult.
 Children over 7 but under 10 may skate without a guardian but must be supervised from the viewing area.
-All visitors not skating require a spectator ticket.
 Children must not be carried on the ice.

 Skates & Skate Aids- Do you have any skate aids for children?

 To guarantee the use of a skate aid for children aged 3 – 10 please ensure you pre-book as we have a limited number available.
-Skate Aids are only available to pre-book with a children’s ticket and will be limited to a maximum of two per order.
+Skate Aids are only available to pre-book with a children’s ticket and will be limited to a maximum of 2 per order.
+Skate aids are restricted to a maximum of 20 on the ice at any one time, and are sold on a first come first served basis.
+Please note, we are unable to add them to your order at a later date so please check your showing basket carefully.
+Also if they are sold out for your session they will not be added to your basket, so please check your order carefully.

 Do I need to rent skates?